A white sandy beach in warm sunlight under majestic moutnains in Lofoten Norway seen from above on the mountain top Ryten mountain

 The best ways to see arctic Norway, the top image shows the Hurtigruten cruise ship Otto Sverdrup, red and white, docked in Honningsvåg right below the North Cape.
 A winter day, the snow is crispy white, and the sky deep blue in the cold Arctic.

-3. Explore Norway With Bus Journeys
+3. Explore Norway By Bus

 For longer journeys, you probably will have to change buses somewhere along the way, and sometimes also change between bus companies.